reactjs/react.dev/content/blog/2019-08-15-new-react-devtools.md

 A lot has changed in version 4!
 At a high level, this new version should offer significant performance gains and an improved navigation experience.
+It also offers full support for React Hooks, including inspecting nested objects.

-[See the changelog](https://github.com/bvaughn/react-devtools-experimental/blob/master/CHANGELOG.md) for demo videos and more details on new features.
+[See the changelog](https://github.com/facebook/react/blob/master/packages/react-devtools/CHANGELOG.md#400-release-date-tbd) for demo videos and more details on new features.

 ## Which versions of React are supported?